 Developed over many years and hundreds of successful projects, this step-by-step process is ingrained in our way of doing business.
-It separates us from our competition and contributes to our 99.5 percent on-time delivery record and 97 percent customer satisfaction.
+Our automation processes separate us from our competition and contribute to our 99.5 percent on-time delivery record and 97 percent customer satisfaction.
 Take a look: This secret is one we’re happy to share.

 Identify a Need

 AMS won’t try to sell you something you don’t need.
 And, if we don’t think we can meet your needs, we’ll let you know.
 Up front.